warren-bank/mirror-XMail-mail-server/Readme.txt

 	[XMAIL]
-	-Ms pathname	= Mail root path also settable with MAIL_ROOT environment -Mk key		= Root key number used in shared memories and semaphores names generation -Md		= Activate debug ( verbose ) mode
+	-Ms pathname	= Mail root path also settable with MAIL_ROOT environment -Md				= Activate debug ( verbose ) mode
-	-Mr days	= Set log rotate days step
+	-Mr hours		= Set log rotate hours step
-	-Ma accounts	= Set the estimated number of accounts that XMail will be able to sustain.
-			  This is not a strict value, but give XMail a way to estimate the number of accounts that it should keep up.
-If You set it to 10000 XMail would be able to sustain up to 12000-12500 accounts, but You can't set it to 10000 and leave XMail to handle 20000 accounts.
-The default value is 25000.
 	-Mx split-level	= Set the queue split level.
 The value You set here is rounded to the lower prime number higher or equal than the value You've set.

 	[POP3]
 	-Pp port		= Set POP3 server port ( if You change this You must know what You're doing ) -Pt timeout		= Set POP3 session timeout ( seconds ) after which the server will close the connection if not receive any commands
 	-Pl				= Enable POP3 logging
 	-Pw timeout		= Set the delay timeout in response to a bad POP3 login.
 Such time will be doubled at the next bad login
-	-Ph		= Hang the connection in bad login response
-	-PI ip[:port]	= Bind server to the specified ip address and ( optional ) port ( can be multiple ) -PX nthreads	= Set the maximum number of threads for POP3 server
+	-Ph				= Hang the connection in bad login response -PI ip[:port]	= Bind server to the specified ip address and ( optional ) port ( can be multiple ) -PX nthreads	= Set the maximum number of threads for POP3 server

 	[SMTP]
 	-Sp port		= Set SMTP server port ( if You change this You must know what You're doing ) -St timeout		= Set SMTP session timeout ( seconds ) after which the server will close the connection if not receive any commands
 	-Sl				= Enable SMTP logging
 	-SI bindip		= Bind server to the specified ip address ( can be multiple ) -SX nthreads	= Set the maximum number of threads for SMTP server -Sr maxrcpts	= Set the maximu number of recipients for a single SMTP message ( default 100 )

 	[SMAIL]
 	-Qn nthreads	= Set the number of mailer threads
 	-Qt timeout		= Set the timeout to be waited for a next try after send failure -Qi ratio		= Set the increment ratio of the reschedule time in sending a messages.
 						At every failure in delivery a message, reschedule time T is incremented by ( T / ratio ), therefore  T(i) = T(i-1) + T(i-1)/ratio.
 						If You set this ratio to zero, T remain unchanged over delivery tentatives.
 	-Qr nretries	= Set the maximum number of times to try to send the message -Ql				= Enable SMAIL logging

 	[PSYNC]
 	-Yi timeout		= Set external POP3 accounts sync timout -Yt nthreads	= Set the number of POP3 sync threads

 	[FINGER]
 	-Fp port		= Set FINGER server port ( if You change this You must know what You're doing ) -Fl				= Enable FINGER logging
 	-FI ip[:port]	= Bind server to the specified ip address and ( optional ) port ( can be multiple )

 	[CTRL]
 	-Cp port		= Set CTRL server port ( if You change this You must know what You're doing ) -Ct timeout		= Set CTRL session timeout ( seconds ) after which the server will close the connection if not receive any commands
 	-Cl				= Enable CTRL logging
 	-CI ip[:port]	= Bind server to the specified ip address and ( optional ) port ( can be multiple ) -CX nthreads	= Set the maximum number of threads for CTRL server

+	[LMAIL]
+	-Ln nthreads	= Set the number of local mailer threads -Ll				= Enable local mail logging